-- Trevor Baldwin, our Chief Executive Officer: - · Lowry Baldwin, our Chairman, and certain of his family members; - Elizabeth Krystyn, one of our founders: - · Laura Sherman, one of our founders; - · Kris Wiebeck, our Chief Financial Officer; - · John Valentine, our Chief Partnership Officer; - Dan Galbraith, our Chief Operating Officer; - · Brad Hale, our Chief Accounting Officer; and - · Villages Invesco and certain other historical equity holders in Partners.
+- · Trevor Baldwin, our Chief Executive Officer; - · BIGH, an entity controlled by Lowry Baldwin, our Chairman and Lowry Baldwin; - · Elizabeth Krystyn, one of our founders; - · Laura Sherman, one of our founders; - · Kris Wiebeck, our Chief Financial Officer; - John Valentine, our Chief Partnership Officer; - · Dan Galbraith, our Chief Operating Officer; - · Brad Hale, our Chief Accounting Officer; - · Chris Stephens, our General Counsel; and - · Villages Invesco and certain other historical equity holders in Partners.

-In connection with this offering, we intend to enter into the following series of transactions to implement an internal reorganization, which we collectively refer to as the "Reorganization Transactions:"
+In connection with this offering, we intend to enter into the following series of transactions to implement an internal reorganization, which we collectively refer to as the "Reorganization Transactions."